 When consumed, protein turns into amino acids which become the cornerstone of muscle gain.
 Protein also helps you achieve muscle gain while keeping fat to a minimum.
 You need to space out your meals five to seven times a day to keep your metabolism at its best.
 Eating more meals also keeps your body in an anabolic state (meaning your body is building muscle).
-To keep from getting board with your diet, your meals should never be from the same protein source at back-to-back meals.
+To keep from getting bored with your diet, your meals should never be from the same protein source at back-to-back meals.

 Types of protein

 Effects of a lack of protein

 The obesity epidemic would be lower if people simply started eating more protein.
 It does not matter if you weight train or not, not getting enough will cause many health problems.
 A loss of muscle tissue is the main problem but do not expect to lose any fat either.
 Instead, fat gain will occur because of increased cortisol levels that are associated with lack of protein.
 Your immune system will start deteriorating, all of your body's cells will become weak and you will be more susceptible to illness.

 Protein is important and should be at the top of everyone's grocery list.
 If you are serious about achieving your bodybuilding or fitness goals, then you will do whatever it takes to achieve them.
 Eating five to seven meals daily is tough at first but once you get into the habit of it, everything will become second nature.

 Word of warning